Jay1991/FurahitechPayments/README.md

 * Check payment status from the Tigo Secure page

 ## Installation <a name="installation"></a>
-This API depends on server side logic which help to log partial payments to a JSON file waiting for a callback from M-Pesa side and payment authorisation from Tigo Pesa side.
+This API depends on server side logic which helps to log partial payments to a JSON file waiting for a callback from M-Pesa servers and payment authorisation from Tigo Pesa servers.

 ### Server side installation